poshaughnessy/peteroshaughnessy.com/README.md

 Or you can use `nodemon` to watch for changes:

 `npm install -g nodemon`
-`nodemon --watch src --watch templates --ext md,hbs,css ./dev-server.js`
+`nodemon --watch src --watch templates --ext md,hbs,js,css ./dev-server.js`

 ## Build